mjstrasser/kotest-html-reporter/README.md

 * `GIT_MESSAGE`: Display the commit message of the build that generated the report.
 * `TIMEZONE`: Display the timestamp using this timezone.
 The specified value is passed to the Java `ZoneId.of()` method.

-This project’s [GitHub Actions build file](.github/workflows/build.yml#L21) shows an example of setting these variables.
+This project’s [GitHub Actions build file](.github/workflows/build.yml#L19) shows an example of setting these variables.

 ## Example report

-Here is an example report showing table of contents and expansion of a stacktrace.
+Here is an example report showing the table of contents and expansion of a stacktrace.

 ![Example of rendered HTML Report](kotest-html-report-example.gif)